 A reasonable range of applications and software is installed on these gateways so that they can be used for various non-resource intensive tasks but please do not run compute jobs on them!
 They are not fast machines with lots of memory.

 To ensure some variety, the ssh gateways run different operating systems including Ubuntu Linux, openSuSE Linux and FreeBSD UNIX so if you are considering choosing a Linux or UNIX operating system for yourself, you may find it useful to try out different gateway machines out to see which one you like best.
 But for most users interested in using these gateways simply to access other internal systems, all three behave in the same way.

 You can stay logged into a ssh gateway for as long as you like and there are no time or usage limits.
 However, if you are logged into a Maths ssh gateway from a Virgin Media residential cable broadband connection using a standard Superhub 2 modem-router supplied by Virgin (a black unit with red and blue status LEDs), you may find your ssh connections are terminated after 2 or 3 minutes of inactivity.
 This happens with any ssh connection - not just to the Maths ssh gateways - and is a known issue with Superhub 2's; the workaround is to enable TCP keepalives in your ssh client which essentially sends dummy packets over your ssh connection every few minutes even if you are not doing anything on your computer.
 (These irritating ssh disconnections may also happen with other ISP's broadband hardware - Virgin have never come up with a satisfactory explanation of why their custom Superhub 2 firmware has been changed to do this).
 The newer Superhub 3 introduced in 2015 does not exhibit this behaviour.

-Below is a list of the Linux and UNIX systems that are accessible to all Maths users from outside the college via ssh.
+Below is a list of the Maths Linux and UNIX gateways that are accessible to all Maths users from outside the college via ssh: